dragosgaftoneanu/okta-hooks-php/README.md

 ## Event Hook
 ### Methods available
 You can find below the methods implemented for the class in order to successfully execute the hook.

-#### verifyAuthorizationHeader($authorization)
-This method verifies the authorization header sent by Okta against the value defined in the attribute to see if they match.

 #### getEvent()
 This method returns data.events from the request coming from Okta as an array